 Step 2: CEQA Review.
 The project must comply with the California Environmental Quality Act (CEQA) and the CFIP Programmatic Environmental Impact Report.
 The RPF shall complete and submit the RM-13 CFIP PEIR Environmental Checklist along with all requirements pertaining to the Checklist such as the California Natural Diversity Database results, biological surveys, and archaeological information.
 The RPF will submit these documents to the FAS.
+The RPF rate for the first 20 acres is, in part, increased to cover the costs of the CEQA analysis, CNDDB run and filling out the checklist.
 See also Archaeological Addendum (Arch Survey Report) section of this guide.